MicroPyramid/knol-bits/Celery/README.rst

 First import the corresponding task from 'tasks.py'

 .. code-block:: python

     from tasks import add

 call the ``delay()`` method with the task

 .. code-block:: python

     add.delay(4, 4)

-The task has now been will be processed by the worker you are going to start, and you can verify that by looking at the workers console output.
+The task has now been will be processed by the worker that you are going to start, and you can verify that by looking at the workers console output.

 Calling a task returns an AsyncResult instance, which can be used to check the state of the task, wait for the task to finish or get its return value (or if the task failed, the exception and traceback).
 But this isn’t enabled by default, and you have to configure Celery to use a result backend.